 Before moving to Santa Fe, Susan lived in Northern California where she served as Financial Manager of Crown Point Press, a fine art publisher.
 She received her BA in Fine Arts with a specialization in Graphic Design and French from UCLA; and continued studies in Art History and Expressive Arts at UC Berkeley and JFK University in Orinda, CA.

 p: 505-982-4931 x103

 Tacarra joined CIR in September 2018 as the Council’s first AmeriCorps volunteer.
 At CIR, Tacarra supports our high school education portfolio, while also organizing our community events, and assisting with the IV program.
 Prior to arriving in Santa Fe, Tacarra was an IVLP intern at World Learning in Washington, D.C. where she provided program coordination to multiple IVLP teams.

 Raised in Los Lunas, New Mexico, Tacarra received a Bachelor of Arts degree in international studies from the University of New Mexico.
-She spent three semesters studying abroad in the Balkans and additionally completed two internships at the U.S. Embassy in Warsaw and U.S. Embassy in Sarajevo.
-Tacarra earned a Master of Arts degree in global studies from Missouri State University and spent her last summer studying Russian foreign policy in Moscow.
-Her graduate research focused on the provision of education in post-conflict environments, which led Tacarra to become a volunteer teacher at a summer camp for Syrian refugees in Lebanon.
+She spent two years studying abroad in the Balkans and additionally completed two internships at the U.S. Embassy in Warsaw and U.S. Embassy in Sarajevo.
+Tacarra earned a Master of Arts degree in global studies from Missouri State University and spent a summer studying Russian foreign policy in Moscow.
+Her graduate research focused on education in emergencies, which led Tacarra to become a volunteer teacher at a summer camp for Syrian refugees in Lebanon.
 Outside of work, Tacarra enjoys cooking, exploring Santa Fe, and tending to plants on her balcony.

 Program Officer, International Visitors